-Since his professional debut 20 years ago, he has made up for lost time by working everywhere possible - as much as possible - memorizing hundreds of songs, partnering with veteran players, studying the vocal techniques of his favorite singers -- and taking as many musical chances as he can.
-He believes that being "older than average" created a sense of "now or never" and jump-started his suppressed desire to sing.
-As a result, he has become one of San Antonio's most popular and respected entertainers.
-And, with the explosion of the Internet and social media, he has found devoted fans all over the world.
-"I am happier now than I have ever been -- singing is my one real joy," Ken says.
+Since his professional debut more than 20 years ago, he has made up for lost time by working everywhere possible – as much as possible – memorizing hundreds of songs, partnering with veteran players, studying the vocal techniques of his favorite singers — and taking as many musical chances as he can.
+He believes that being “older than average” created a sense of “now or never” and jump-started his suppressed desire to sing.
+As a result, he has become one of San Antonio’s and South Texas’s most popular and respected entertainers.
+And, with the explosion of the Internet and social media, he has earned devoted fans all over the world.
+“I am happier now than I have ever been — singing is my one real joy,” Ken says.

-Ken has worked with the city's most accomplished jazz musicians, including his first mentor George Prado, jazz guitarist Polly Harrison, her husband Hank (of theTennessee Valley Authority), drummer and vocalist Kyle Keener, the late piano legend Joe Piscatelle, pianist Morris Nelms, pianist John Sheridan and drummer Eddie Torres (both formerly of the Jim Cullum Jazz Band), sax player Morgan King, pianist Andy Langham, bassist Chuck Moses, trumpet master Al Gomez, jazz violin legend Sebastian Campesi, drummer Kevin Hess and the hipper-than-hip Jazz Protagonists, led by pianist Barry Brake -- just to name a few!
+Ken has worked with the city’s most accomplished jazz musicians, including his first mentor George Prado, jazz guitarist Polly Harrison, her husband Hank (of theTennessee Valley Authority), drummer and vocalist Kyle Keener, the late piano legend Joe Piscatelle, pianist Morris Nelms, pianist John Sheridan (currently with the Jim Cullum Jazz Band and internationally known in his own right) and drummer Eddie Torres (formerly of the Jim Cullum Jazz Band), sax player Morgan King, pianist Andy Langham, bassist Chuck Moses, trumpet master and Grammy Award winner Al Gomez, jazz violin legend Sebastian Campesi, drummer Kevin Hess and the hipper-than-hip Jazz Protagonists, led by pianist Barry Brake — just to name a few!